oracle/pgql-lang/pages/pgql-1.3-spec.md

 and the edge table `SameAs` is part of schema `MySchema`.

 Note that for the edge table, the source and destination vertex tables are referenced by table name without schema name (e.g. `Person` instead of `SocialNetwork.Person`).
+Also note that if no table aliases or labels are defined, then they default to the table name without the schema name.

 ## DROP PROPERTY GRAPH